securefederatedai/openfl/docs/index.rst

 Open Federated Learning (|productName|) is a Python\* \ 3 library for federated learning that enables organizations to collaboratively train a model without sharing sensitive information.

-Open Federated Learning (|productName|) is Deep Learning framework-agnostic.
+|productName| is Deep Learning framework-agnostic.
 Training of statistical models may be done with any deep learning framework, such as `TensorFlow <https://www.tensorflow.org/>`_\* \ or `PyTorch <https://pytorch.org/>`_\*\, via a plugin mechanism.

-|productName| is developed by Intel Labs and Intel Internet of Things Group.
+|productName| is a community supported project, originally developed by Intel Labs and the Intel Internet of Things Group.
+The team would like to encourage any contributions, notes, or requests to improve the documentation.

 .. toctree::
    :maxdepth: 2